A growing imperative for nonprofits

 - Simplifying governance.
 Because applications and services are hosted in datacenters that are operated and maintained by the cloud service provider, cloud computing reduces the burden on nonprofits to install, maintain, and update hardware and software.

 - Cloud security.
-Perhaps most significantly, the cloud also delivers an immediate step change in security for non-profits, without a large upfront investment.
+Perhaps most significantly, the cloud also delivers an immediate step change in security for nonprofit, without a large upfront investment.
 This is valuable for both cybersecurity and data protection compliance.

-Want to learn more?
-We recommend that you check out these 4 Key Areas of Intelligent Security for Non-Profits.
+Learn more.
+We recommend that you check out these 4 Key Areas of Intelligent Security for Nonprofits.